PayFabric/APIs/PayLink/Sections/PayLinks.md

 ###### Response
 A successful `POST` will result in a HTTP 204 No Content Response.

-A failed `POST` may result in a HTTP 400 Bad Request Response if the specified document does not exist or the Device ID used for the Security Token does not match or post failed
+A failed `POST` may result in a HTTP 400 Bad Request Response if the specified document does not exist or the Device ID used for the Security Token does not match or post failed.

-A failed `POST` may result in a HTTP 401 Unauthorized Response if the authorization is wrong
+A failed `POST` may result in a HTTP 401 Unauthorized Response if the authorization is failed.

 Resubmit post data
 ------------------